dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmDefaultCharacterSet:

     dcmDefaultCharacterSet_"
+    "Store Permission Service Error Comment Pattern",string,"Regular Expression applied to responses from Store Permission Service to extract Error Comment.
+E.g. ""errorcomment""\s*:\s*""(.*)"".
+If absent, ""Storage denied."" will be used as Error Comment.
+May be overwritten by configured values for particular Archive Network AEs.","
+    .. _dcmStorePermissionServiceErrorCommentPattern:

+    dcmStorePermissionServiceErrorCommentPattern_"
+    "Store Permission Service Error Code Pattern",string,"Regular Expression applied to responses from Store Permission Service to extract Error Code in hexadecimal.
+E.g. ""errorcode""\s*:\s*""(\p{XDigit}{4})"".
+If absent, the Error Code will be 0124H (Not Authorized).
+May be overwritten by configured values for particular Archive Network AEs.","
+    .. _dcmStorePermissionServiceErrorCodePattern:

+    dcmStorePermissionServiceErrorCodePattern_"
     "Retrieve AE Title(s)",string,"Specifies Retrieve AE Titles associated with received DICOM objects.
 If absent, the Called AE Title of the receiving AE will be used.
 May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmRetrieveAET: